-For the 2022 Icebreaker, we are launching our inaugural Community Run Ambassador Program.
-Our Ambassadors have been chosen because they value living healthy and active lifestyles, the importance of building and giving back to the community, and because they are overall rad people!
+For the 2023 Icebreaker, we welcome back our ambassadors from the previous year, as well as have added one additional ambassador.
+Our ambassadors have been chosen because they value living healthy and active lifestyles, the importance of building and giving back to the community, and because they are overall rad people!

 MEET OUR AMBASSADORS

 "Rich" is a Personal Trainer and Fitness Instructor at West Richmond Community Center and has lived in Steveston since 2015.
 Rich grew up in Vancouver playing field hockey, training with the Canadian National Team and won a 1997/19998 National Championship for B.C.
 As a runner, Rich has completed two full marathons, including the grueling "Run the Rock" on Texada Island, B.C. in 3:59.
 He has run over 50 races in his life, including 12 half marathons - his fastest being the 2015 First Half which he ran in 1:34.